oloert/oloert.github.io/_pages/research.md

 <!-- <a id="paper"><b>[Paper]</b></a>
 <a id="slides"><b>[Slides]</b></a> -->
 </div>
 <div id="ectpAbstract" class="paper-link-div" style="display:none;"><p><strong><em>Preliminary: </em></strong>How do producers of clean technology inputs differ from other firms?
 How responsive is the "Green Industry" to environmental policy?
-Using firm level data linked with survey responses, I identify producers of Environmental and Clean Technology Products (ECTP) and study their composition and dynamics overtime</p></div>
+Using firm level data linked with survey responses, I identify producers of Environmental and Clean Technology Products (ECTP) and study their composition and dynamics over time</p></div>